-If the 4-lane On-alignment Alternative or Corridor Preservation associated with the Passing Lane Alternative or Hybrid Alternative are selected, the WIS 23 project would expand or preserve land needed to convert the existing 2-lane roadway to a divided 4-lane expressway.
-For these alternatives in the vicinity of the KMSF-NU, the existing 2-lane roadbed will carry the eastbound lanes.
+The 4-lane On-alignment Alternative with Corridor Preservation is the Preferred Alternative.
+For the Preferred Alternative or corridor preservation associated with the Passing Lane Alternative or Hybrid Alternative, the WIS 23 project would acquire or preserve land needed to convert the existing 2-lane roadway to a divided 4-lane expressway.
+For these alternatives, in the vicinity of the KMSF-NU the existing 2-lane roadbed will carry the eastbound lanes.
 The westbound lanes will be constructed north of the existing roadbed.
 The land needed from the KMSF-NU will be used to construct the two westbound lanes and the slopes and ditches associated with the westbound lanes.
-There are 2.21 acres of forest land needed and WisDOT has purchased this right of way based on the decision in the 2014 LS SFEIS.
+There are 2.21 acres of forest land needed and WisDOT has purchased this right of way based on the decision in the 2014 LS SFEIS before the ROD was vacated.
 The existing IAT/State Equestrian Trail crossing is an at-grade crossing.
 The WIS 23 project will shift the trail west and provide a grade-separated (underpass) crossing of the WIS 23 roadway.
-If the Passing Lane or Hybrid Alternatives are selected, the right of way already purchased would not be required but could be part of the Corridor Preservation associated with the Passing Lane and Hybrid Alternatives.
-The grade separated (underpass) crossing of the WIS 23 roadway, a condition of the purchase, previous de minimis impact finding, and Section 6(f) agreement, would be provided with any alternative.
+For the Passing Lane or Hybrid Alternatives, the right of way already purchased would not be required but could be part of the corridor preservation associated with the Passing Lane or Hybrid Alternatives.
+The grade-separated (underpass) crossing of the WIS 23 roadway, a condition of the purchase, previous de minimis impact finding, and Section 6(f) agreement, would be provided with any alternative.